magento/devdocs/guides/v2.2/ui_comp_guide/concepts/magento-bindings.md

 ## Binding map

-The table below shows how the Knockout bindings map to their Magento binding counterparts.
+The table below shows examples of how the Knockout bindings map to their Magento binding counterparts.

 |Name| Knockout Syntax | Magento Syntax |
 |--- | -------- | -------|